• Skip to main content

 For sensory play I looked at Pinterest for a dough recipe.
 He caught a glimpse of this magical melting dough from Growing a Jeweled Rose and wanted to try it.
 Since it had just a few ingredients, we gave it a shot.
 It kept him busy while I cleaned the kitchen!

 We’re reading books all week long!
-The widget shows some of our favorites for letter D. See all 19 letter D books in this post.
+See all 19 letter D books in this post.

 We've got crafts, math activities, free printables, a book list and more - it's a huge collection of letter D activities!